securenetizen/cinematacms/docs/features/tinymce.md

 ### Media Management
 1. **Inserting Images**:
    - Click the image button in the toolbar
-   - Choose to upload a new image or select from existing ones
+   - Choose to upload a new image or use the url of an existing image
    - Set image properties (size, alignment, alt text)
    - Click "Insert" to add to content
+   - You may also drag and drop an image to upload it and right-click to edit properties

 2. **Inserting Media**:
+   To insert media like videos, it is advised that you use the embed option.
    - Click the media button in the toolbar
-   - Upload a new media file or select from existing ones
-   - Configure media properties
+   - Click `embed` and paste the embed code of the media you want to insert
    - Click "Insert" to add to content

 3. **Managing Uploaded Files**: